vuejs/blog/posts/vue-2-7-naruto.md

 4. If you were previously using [`@vue/composition-api`](https://github.com/vuejs/composition-api), update imports from it to `vue` instead.
 Note that some APIs exported by the plugin, e.g. `createApp`, are not ported in 2.7.

+5. Update `eslint-plugin-vue` to latest version (9+) if you run into unused variable lint errors when using `<script setup>`.

-5. The SFC compiler for 2.7 now uses PostCSS 8 (upgraded from 7).
+6. The SFC compiler for 2.7 now uses PostCSS 8 (upgraded from 7).
 PostCSS 8 should be backwards compatible with most plugins, but the upgrade **may** cause issues if you were previously using a custom PostCSS plugin that can only work with PostCSS 7.
 In such cases, you will need to upgrade the relevant plugins to their PostCSS 8 compatible versions.

 ### Vite